Tricuspid atresia (TA) is a heart defect present at birth (congenital). It occurs

 Before your child comes home, the nursing staff will explain medicines and treatments.

-For example, your child may need special formula and supplemental feedings to help him
+For instance, your child may need special formula and supplemental feedings to help

-or her grow.
+grow.
 The staff will also help to arrange home healthcare, if needed.
-You may
+You may get other

-Babies will have bluish skin (cyanosis) after the first 2 surgeries, or until the final
+Babies will have a blue color to their skin (cyanosis) after the first 2 surgeries, or

-Fontan procedure is done.
-Your child may grow and develop slowly because of decreased
+until the final Fontan procedure is done.
+Your child may grow and develop slowly because

-oxygen in the blood.
-After the Fontan procedure, when oxygen levels get better, you will
+of decreased oxygen in the blood.
+After the Fontan procedure, when oxygen levels get

-likely see large improvements in your child's grow and development.
+better, you will likely see large improvements in your child's growth and

 child will need to be seen often by a pediatric cardiologist.
 The cardiologist may

-- Your child will probably need antibiotics before some types of surgery or dental procedures.
+child will likely need antibiotics before some types of surgery or dental

-child may have to not take part in some sports.
+child may not be able to take part in some sports.

 When to Call a Healthcare Provider

-- Tricuspid atresia may be identified during a prenatal ultrasound or shortly after birth when the baby becomes blue (cyanotic).
+be identified during a prenatal ultrasound or shortly after birth when the baby

-- Your child will need to be followed by a specialist in congenital heart conditions throughout life.
+child will need to be followed by a specialist in congenital heart

 - At the